RoCooEngi/Color-sorter-manipulator/README.md

 ## Software

 ### Image processing on the ESP32-CAM

+The original program is located at: `/ESP32 CAM color detection/src/main.cpp`

 The camera operates in RGB565 format with a resolution of 240x240.
 The image is divided into a 3x3 grid, after which the average color is calculated for each segment.
 Next, noise is filtered based on brightness and saturation, and then the dominant color is determined.
 If a color is recognized, the ESP32-CAM transmits the corresponding value ("RED", "GREEN" or "PURPLE") to the Arduino via UART.